Calculates the Integrated Survival Brier Score (ISBS), Integrated Graf Score or squared survival loss.

 IfTRUE

-then weights scores by the censoring distribution at the observed event time, which results in a strictly proper scoring rule if censoring and survival time distributions are independent and a sufficiently large dataset is used.
+then weights scores by the censoring distribution at the observed event time, which results in a strictly proper scoring rule if censoring and survival time distributions are independent and a sufficiently large dataset is used, see Sonabend et al. (2024).
 IfFALSE

 eps